-Erlotinib is a type of targeted cancer drug, and is also known by its brand name Tarceva (pronounced tar-see-vah).
+Erlotinib is a type of targeted cancer drug.
+It is also known as Tarceva.

 It is a treatment for:

 - non small cell lung cancer (NSCLC) that has spread (advanced)

 - advanced pancreatic cancer – alongside the chemotherapy drug gemcitabine

 You might also have erlotinb as part of a clinical trial for another type of cancer.

 Erlotinib is a